xrdocs/ncs5500/_tutorials/introducing-ncs-57d2-18dd-sys.md

 **Power**

--Typical: 500W without optics
+- Typical: 500W without optics
--Power handling of each quad = 43W
+- Power handling of each quad = 43W

 Note: Quad is a group of 4 ports.
 For example ports 0,1,2,3 makes one quad.
 {: .notice--info}